Prayer to Saint Joseph: Litany of Saint Joseph

 The litany of Saint Joseph was sanctioned by Pope Pius X in 1909.
 After the usual petitions to the Holy Trinity and one to the Blessed Virgin, the litany is composed of twenty-five invocations expressing the virtues and dignities of Joseph.

 Furthermore, Pius X composed a Prayer to Saint Joseph the Worker for the sanctification of labor.

 Traditional Novena

-A very old and beautiful invocation to Saint Joseph is traditionally prayed for nine days before the Feast of Saint Joseph, starting on March 10.
+An invocation to Saint Joseph is traditionally prayed for nine days before the Feast of Saint Joseph, starting on March 10.
 It is found in many places, and was released in 1950 with the Imprimatur of the Bishop of Pittsburgh, Hugh C. Boyle.
 It is used in novenas, according to the text after the prayer, and the prayer text specifically seems to limit it to "spiritual blessings".